The extraordinary life of Harry Stokes – born c.1799 Doncaster, died 15 October 1859 Salford

-Henry Stokes – or Harry as he was generally known – was born in Doncaster in around 1799.
-He assumed a male identity at a young age and served a bricklayer’s apprenticeship in Bawtry, just outside Doncaster.
+Henry Stokes – or Harry as he was generally known – was born in around 1799.
+He assumed a male identity at a young age and began serving a bricklayer’s apprenticeship with a Mr Peacock in Bawtry, just outside Doncaster.
 Bricklaying was a skilled trade and Harry would typically have trained for around seven years.

 Harry’s bricklaying business

-The couple moved to Manchester where Harry built up a successful bricklaying firm employing eight men and an apprentice.
-Ann did the business bookkeeping.
-News reports highlight that Harry was a well respected tradesman specialising in chimney construction.
+The young couple moved to Manchester where Harry built up a successful bricklaying firm.
+News reports from 1838 highlight that Harry was a well respected tradesman specialising in chimney and flue construction.
+He employed eight men and an apprentice, with Ann doing the bookkeeping.

-From 1824 to the 1850s Harry is listed as a bricklayer in Manchester trade directories.
-Here is Harry’s entry in the 1824 directory: Henry Stoke, 13 Potter Street.
+We can find Harry listed as a bricklayer in Manchester trade directories from 1824 to the 1850s .
+Here’s Harry’s entry in the 1824 directory: Henry Stoke, 13 Potter Street:

 Images of rates books and trade directories courtesy of Manchester Libraries, Information and Archives, Manchester City Council.